miykael/miykael.github.io/_posts/2023-10-23-02_tensorflow_simple.md

 - Monitoring learning progress
 - Visualizing learned features

-Our neural network achieved comparable accuracy to our Scikit-learn models (~99%), but this time on images with a higher resoltuion with the potential for even better performance through further optimization.
+Our neural network achieved comparable accuracy to our Scikit-learn models (~99%), but this time on images with a higher resolution with the potential for even better performance through further optimization.

 **Key takeaways:**
 1. Neural networks can work directly with structured data like images